This article is a contribution from our community and has been edited for clarity and accuracy by DataCamp.

 The Top 10 Python-Based Data Science Skills

 As one of the most popular data science programming languages, Python is an incredibly helpful tool with a variety of applications in the field.
 To succeed in this field, devs have to understand not only Python as a language itself, but also its frameworks, tools, and other skills associated with the field.
+Many Python certifications focus on these skills.

 1. Python fundamentals